tdepke2/OpenComputersProjects/oppm_linker/README.md

 # auto_hostname

 Simple daemon for setting hostname at boot.
 This lets computers with a shared filesystem individually set their hostname (the hostname usually lives in `/etc/hostname`).
+Note that some programs look at `/etc/hostname` instead of the environment var `HOSTNAME` and won't work correctly.
+For example, `/bin/hostname.lua` does this and will mistakenly report that the hostname is not set.

 Copy the file into `/etc/rc.d/` and run `rc auto_hostname enable` to use.
+Hosts are configured by copying each computer's address and desired hostname into the `hosts` table in the file (shift-right-click with an analyzer on the target computer to get the address).